TranPhucVinh/C/Introduction/Function handler/Scope.md

 ### Static scoping

-In static scoping (or lexical scoping), definition of a variable is resolved by searchig its containing block or function.
-If that fails, then searching the outer containing block and so on.
+In static scoping (or lexical scoping), definition of a variable is resolved by searching its containing block or function.
+If that fails, then searching the outer containing block and so on. ``C`` programming language follows static scoping, not dynamic scoping.

 ```c
 int a = 10, b = 20;